Director, Telecommunication Development Bureau (BDT), ITU

 She is a strategic leader with 30 years of high-level experience in international and inter-governmental relations.
 She has a long history of success in policy and strategy development, analysis and execution.

-Ms. Bogdan-Martin serves as Coordinator of the Broadband Commission for Sustainable Development.
+Ms. Bogdan-Martin serves as Executive Director of the Broadband Commission for Sustainable Development.

 From 2008-2018, she led the Strategic Planning & Membership Department of ITU.